opensafely/documentation/docs/getting-started.md

     1. When logged into Gitpod, visit their [Settings page](https://gitpod.io/settings).
-Or, alternatively, in a Gitpod workspace, press the orange Gitpod button in the bottom-left of Visual Studio Code and then select "Gitpod: Open Settings" from the list of options.
+Or, alternatively, in a Gitpod workspace, press the Gitpod button in the bottom-left of Visual Studio Code and then select "Gitpod: Open Settings" from the list of options.
     2. Select Integrations and under Git Providers, hover over your GitHub details, click the three vertical dots (`⋮`) and select "Edit Permissions".
 In the list, tick "public\_repo", which gives